effekt-lang/effekt-vscode/src/mcp/effekt.instructions.md

 To get the length of a list `l`, use `l.size`, to get the first element use `l.head`.
 If there are multiple statements in a definition, wrap them in curly braces, e.g. `def f = { ... }`.
 To create a data type with a single constructor, use `type MyType { MyType() }`.
+The main function (`def main()`) cannot have effects in its signature.
+If you need to use effects in main, handle them using `with` statements or effect handlers within the function body.
 A common pattern to handle exceptions is to use the following patterns:

 If it makes sense to provide a default value when an error occurs, you can use: